How to Stop Wildlife from Moving In

 What if you and/or your pet are sprayed by a skunk?

-When your pet is sprayed, the quicker you take action, the more completely you can remove the odor.
 Wash your pet with diluted vinegar to counteract the chemical makeup of the skunk spray.
-Skunk Off and similar preparations containing neutroleum alpha, available from some pet stores, are effective.
+Skunk Off and similar products containing neutroleum alpha, available from some pet stores, are effective.